openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 that role.
 Conversions between `int` and `Integer` probably do not need to change from their present form in bytecode, even around specialized generic code.
-Our current thinking is that the complicating effects of specialization on generic code are not likely to change the form of the bytecode, but rather by carried by a new side channel which accompanies the bytecode, of dynamically specified and resolved "type restrictions", which are distinct from JVM type descriptors.
+Our current thinking is that the complicating effects of specialization on generic code are not likely to change the form of the bytecode.
+Instead, the effects of specialization will probably be carried by a new side channel which accompanies the bytecode, of dynamically specified and resolved "type restrictions", which are distinct from JVM type descriptors as bytecode operands, visible to the verifier.

 ### Verification